What is Vinyasa Yoga? A Beginner-Friendly Fast-Paced Flow

 • Chaturanga: From plank pose, lower down halfway, keeping your elbows close to your sides.
 Hold for a breath, then push back up to plank.

-• Upward-facing dog: From chaturanga, press into your hands and lift your chest up, bringing your shoulders back and down.
+• Upward-facing dog: From chaturanga, press into your hands and lift your chest, bringing your shoulders back and down.
 Keep your legs active and engaged.

 • Warrior I: Step your right foot forward and come into a lunge, then spin your back foot flat and lift your arms overhead to come into warrior I. Hold for several breaths, then repeat on the other side.